Nexmo/nexmo-developer/_documentation/en/messages/concepts/custom-objects.md

 ## Facebook Messenger

-You can use custom objects on Facebook Messenger.
-The Message API format would be similar to the following:
+You can use custom objects for Facebook Messenger messages.
+The Messages API format would be similar to the following:

 ``` json
 {